 An AI receptionist answers your incoming calls, texts, and chats using natural language processing and artificial intelligence (AI).
 It understands what callers need, responds in real time, and takes action, such as booking appointments, qualifying leads, answering common questions, or routing complex requests to the right person with full context.

 It’s a significant upgrade over traditional phone trees and rigid IVR menus.
 Instead of forcing callers to press 1 for sales, an AI virtual receptionist holds a real conversation.
-The shift from menu navigation to natural dialogue changes the entire caller experience.
+The shift from menu navigation to natural dialogue changes the entire process and caller experience.
+A typical workflow looks like this:

 Gartner projects that by 2029, agentic AI will resolve 80% of common service issues without human intervention, cutting operational costs by 30%.
 When you adopt an AI receptionist, it’s the reality you’ll be building toward.